Betterment Review: Is it a Good Investment Option?

 Core Portfolio

-The Core Portfolio is the standard investment strategy as they can have the lowest fund fees and base your asset allocation on the Modern Portfolio Theory.
+The Core Portfolio is the standard investment strategy, as it can have the lowest fund fees and base your asset allocation on the Modern Portfolio Theory.

 Betterment recommends a mixture of stock and bond index ETFs with low fund fees that align with your risk tolerance and age.

-As you grow older, the platform automatically rebalance to hold more bond funds that are inherently more risk-averse and less volatile than stocks.
+As you age, the platform automatically rebalances you to hold more bond funds, which are inherently more risk-averse and less volatile than stocks.

 Advanced Portfolios

 You can also add an advanced portfolio strategy to focus on a specific strategy.
-These portolfios are optional.
+These portfolios are optional.

-The platform lets you invest in these strategies in addition to a Core Portfolio.
-If you don’t want a Core Portfolio, you can invest exclusive in one or several of the advanced strategies.
+The platform lets you invest in these strategies and a Core Portfolio.
+You can invest exclusively in one or several advanced strategies if you don’t want a Core Portfolio.

 Your advanced portfolio options include:

-These portfolios have more of an active investing approach that doesn’t try to track the overall market performance as closely as a Core Portfolio.
+These portfolios take a more active investing approach and don’t try to track the overall market performance as closely as a Core Portfolio.

 Depending on which strategy you try, you may sell assets more often.
 Each sale is a taxable event in a non-retirement account.